PixarAnimationStudios/OpenUSD-proposals/proposals/tf_utf8_identifiers/README.md

 ### Code Point Sorting

+__NOTE:__ This algorithm has not been selected for sorting, the following section is for discussion only.

 In code point sorting, UTF-8 identifiers are sorted according to the integer value of the Unicode code point representing each character.
 The algorithm is very simple and performant, involving a single continuous iteration of the characters, extracting the code points one by one, and comparing them.
 In practice for non-English languages, it also results an incorrect sort of most characters, since code points have no correlation to actual ordering strength of certain characters.
 The result is also very different than the customized dictionary sorting algorithm currently in USD core, particularly with regard to reasoning about numeric subsequences as a unit (e.g., two numeric sequences `2000` and `4` would result in `2000` being sorted first due to code point value comparison of `2` and `4`).
 That said, it provides a very definitive ordering that is stable for placing in sorted containers and differencing in files.

 ### Optimistic ASCII Sorting

+__NOTE:__ This algorithm has not been selected for sorting, the following section is for discussion only.

 In optimistic ASCII sorting, UTF-8 identifiers are optimistically treated as if they were ASCII identifiers and when non-ASCII characters are encountered the algorithm falls back to simple code point sorting.
 There are a number of advantages for doing this: